freeverseio/laos-public-docs/guides/how-to-without-api/minting.md

 ## Full Code Example

 The code corresponding to minting examples can be found at:
-- For a one at at time: [here](https://github.com/freeverseio/laos-examples/blob/main/mint.js).
+- For one at at time: [here](https://github.com/freeverseio/laos-examples/blob/main/mint.js).
 - For minting in batches: [here](https://github.com/freeverseio/laos-examples/blob/main/mint-in-batches.js).

 ## Running the example